 There is no doubt that when we think of insects in relation to everyday public health, flies always come first to mind.
 Despite this there are many misconceptions relating to “the fly problem”.

-The term “flies” is not precise. ln common speech it usually means insects which are either houseflies or blowflies or others sufficiently similar to these for us to be uncertain about their identity.
+The term “flies” is not precise.
+Common speech it usually means insects which are either houseflies or blowflies or others sufficiently similar to these for us to be uncertain about their identity.
 In public health a similar meaning applies but with an added association with human beings or their dwellings.

 Flies and Disease

-Structurally the individual fly is well formed to carry bacteria and other pathogens. lts feet are hairy, as is the expanded tip of the mouthparts, which, when feeding, spreads over a considerable area other food material relative to the size of the fly.
-External contamination of both feet and mouthparts occurs, but in addition the fly swallows microorganisms many of which survive or even multiply in the insect’s gut.
+Structurally the individual fly is well formed to carry bacteria and other pathogens. lts feet are hairy, as is the expanded tip of the mouth parts, which, when feeding, spreads over a considerable area other food material relative to the size of the fly.
+External contamination of both feet and mouth parts occurs, but in addition the fly swallows microorganisms many of which survive or even multiply in the insect’s gut.
 While feeding, flies frequently defecate and vomit (“fly spots”) and these are additional ways of contaminating food.

 In its habits “the fly” is well adapted to disease transmission and this will be more apparent in the following paragraphs.
-From our point of view, “flies” show a complete lack of discrimination in the materials they visit, the extremes which commonly interest them being faeces and foodstuffs.
+From our point of view, “flies” show a complete lack of discrimination in the materials they visit, the extremes which commonly interest them being faces and foodstuffs.